Powerlearnproject/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Efficiency and Productivity: It enables the development of complex software systems in a structured and efficient manner, reducing development time and improving productivity.

-Quality Assurance: Through rigorous testing and validation processes, software engineering ensures that software products are reliable, secure, and perform well under various conditions.
+Quality Assurance: Through testing and validation processes, software engineering ensures that software products are reliable, secure, and perform well under various conditions.

 Scalability: Software engineering practices allow the development of scalable systems that can handle growth in users, data, and functionality over time.